valtimo-platform/valtimo-documentation/features/tasks/task-list-columns.md

 {% endtab %}

 {% tab title="Via IDE" %}
-#### Autodeployment
+#### auto-deployment

-Task list columns can be autodeployed by adding json files on the classpath.
-These files should end with `.case-task-list.json` to be eligible for autodeployment.
+Task list columns can be auto-deployed by adding json files on the classpath.
+These files should end with `.case-task-list.json` to be eligible for auto-deployment.

-Every deployment file represents a changeset.
-These files are required to contain a `changesetId` that should be unique over all deployment files that use changesets.
-When starting up, changesets that have already been executed will be ignored.
-A checksum of the changeset is created when it is executed.
-Changesets that have already been deployed should not change.
-Changesets that have been changed since a previous time will result in an error and failure to start the application.

-All changesets can be executed again, even when the content has changed, by setting the `valtimo.changelog.case-task-list.clear-tables` property to `true`.
-By default, this setting is disabled.

 **my-case.case-task-list.json**: